 This online system provides live access to timetables, homework, teacher’s names, recorded assessments and feedback, behaviour points and attendance which is updated at the end of the day.
 You can access this at www.go4schools.com and create a student account using your school email address, or create a parent account using details provided on our data collection sheet.
 If you require any help using Go4Schools please email email@example.com

-In between Academic Review Days students and tutors also meet together to review progress and check that key tasks have been completed.
+Throughout the year students and tutors meet together to review progress and check that key tasks have been completed.
 These meetings are recorded in Go4Schools.

 Feedback in Books